 Reflections are a lot harder to capture during the day as they’re dependent on the light in a scene.
 When you take away the natural light, you only have to worry about manmade light.

-Try to use as much colour as you can.
-These will merge in the reflections on the water, creating a contrast between smooth and sharp.
+Try to use as much color as you can.
+These will merge in the reflections on the water.
+It’ll create a contrast between smooth and sharp.

-The Moon is one of your only consistent light sources at night and can produce some very interesting effects for night time photography.
+The moon is one of your only consistent light sources at night.
+It can produce some interesting effects for night time photography.

+Capture the night sky with long exposure for stunning results.
 Sky photos at night offer a variety of effects.
-You can include movement in the clouds or more definition in the stars, like in the photo below, taken on a 30 second exposure.
+You can include movement in the clouds or more definition in the stars or star trails, like in the picture below, taken on a 20-second exposure.

-Exposing any photo for long enough allows the small amount of light in the sky to multiply enough times to produce this cool blue/purple colour.
+Exposing any photo for long enough allows the small amount of light in the night sky to multiply enough times to produce this cool blue/purple color.